KonstantinSKY/ibench/Front-end/README.md

 The content that this method displays on the screen depends on the method after which it is applied

-If `out()` follows a method that found and/or returns WebElement then out put will be context of WebElement
+If `out()` follows a method that found and/or returns WebElement then out put will be content of WebElement:
 ```python
 se.Cls('FrontPage_btnWrapper__2Q75S').out("Wrapper element:")
 # Result: